A. Two kings over the people of God.

 a.
 Joab and Abishai also pursued Abner: Now more than the cause of David motivated them.
 They wanted to avenge the killing of their brother Asahel.

 b.
-Shall the sword devour forever: When his armies were in full retreat and ready for a final do-or-die stand – and when two angry brothers wanted blood revenge – Joab found it easy to make the plea for peace.
+Shall the sword devour forever?
+When his armies were in full retreat and ready for a final do-or-die stand – and when two angry brothers wanted blood revenge – Abner found it easy to make the plea for peace.
 It was certainly to his advantage to give peace a chance.

 4. (2:29-3:1) A great victory for David’s army.

 Then Abner and his men went on all that night through the plain, crossed over the Jordan, and went through all Bithron; and they came to Mahanaim.
 So Joab returned from pursuing Abner.
 And when he had gathered all the people together, there were missing of David’s servants nineteen men and Asahel.
 But the servants of David had struck down, of Benjamin and Abner’s men, three hundred and sixty men who died.
 Then they took up Asahel and buried him in his father’s tomb, which was in Bethlehem.
 And Joab and his men went all night, and they came to Hebron at daybreak.
 Now there was a long war between the house of Saul and the house of David.
 But David grew stronger and stronger, and the house of Saul grew weaker and weaker.